odoo/documentation/accounting/others/adviser/assets.rst

 before posting them to your accounts.

 .. tip:: if you put the asset on the product, the asset category will
-         automatically be filled in the supplier bill.
+         automatically be filled in the vendor invoice.

 How to depreciate an asset?
 ===========================